 - Encourage critical thinking in new and different ways

-- Provide opportunities to play.
-It is during play that children test their thinking whether dropping a spoon over and over again off the side of a high chair tray; rolling two marbles down a chute to see which is faster; seeing what happens when you dip chalk in water; or mixing cornstarch and water to make "goop".
-Providing space for playing, including time for outdoor or pretend play, can provide open-ended opportunities to try something and see the reaction; try something else and see if you get a different reaction.
-This informal process of testing how things work is crucial to critical thinking.
+Provide opportunities for play.
+Testing how things work informally is crucial to developing critical thinking.
+It is during play that children explore cause and effect.
+What happens if I drop a spoon over and over again off the side of a high chair tray or roll two marbles down a chute at the same time?
+How can I get the block to balance on the top of this tower?
+By providing indoor and outdoor space for playing, along with time for pretend play, you provide open-ended opportunities for your child to try something and see the reaction; and then to try something else and see if he can create a different reaction.
+These hands-on experiences provide an integral foundation for later abstract critical thinking.

-- Help children view themselves as problem solvers and thinkers by asking open-ended questions.
-Rather than automatically giving answers to the questions your child raises, help them think critically by asking questions in return: "What ideas do you have?
+Ask open-ended questions.
+Rather than automatically giving answers to the questions your child raises, help him think critically by asking questions in return: "What ideas do you have?
 What do you think is happening here?"
-Respect his or her responses whether you view them as correct or not.
+Respect his responses whether you view them as correct or not.
 You could say, "That is interesting.
 Tell me why you think that."
 Use phrases like "I am interested to hear your thinking about this."
 "How would you solve this problem?"
-"Where do you think we might get more information about this problem?"
+"Where do you think we might find more information to solve this problem?"

-- Help children develop hypotheses.
-"If we do this, what do you think will happen?"
-"Let's predict what we think will happen next."
+Help children develop hypotheses.
+Taking a moment to form hypotheses during play is a critical thinking exercise that helps develop skills.
+Try asking your child, "If we do this, what do you think will happen?" or "Let's predict what we think will happen next."

-- Encourage thinking in new and different ways.
+Encourage thinking in new and different ways.
 By allowing children to think differently, you're helping them hone their creative problem solving skills.
-Ask questions like, "What other ideas could we try?" or encourage coming up with other options, "Let’s think of all the possible solutions."
+Ask questions like, "What other ideas could we try?" or encourage your child to generate options by saying, "Let’s think of all the possible solutions."